What are the doshas?

 Prakruti and vikruti

-To understand how the doshas affect your life, it’s important to understand the difference between prakruti, the balance of doshas that you were born with, and vikruti, your current state of imbalance.
+To understand how the doshas affect your life, it’s important to understand the difference between prakruti, the balance of doshas at conception, and vikruti, the current state of imbalance.

 Your prakruti is the unique balance of energies in your body and mind that were determined at your conception.
-It determines everything from your bone structure to your predisposition toward certain health challenges.
-Prakruti is free of symptoms and any signs of imbalance -- it is a perfect state of balance unique to you.
+It determines physical and mental tendencies, including your bone structure as well as predisposition toward certain health challenges.
+Prakruti is free of symptoms and any signs of imbalance — it's a perfect state of balance unique to you.
 Vikruti is what has happened since that point, meaning how far you have moved away from prakruti.

 When vikruti is close to prakruti, you’ll experience little to no symptoms.
-But when vikruti is away from your original state, even a little bit, symptoms, illness and disease are present.
+But when vikruti is away from your original state, symptoms, illness and disease are present.

 Uncover your dosha